DaviDevMod/focus-trap/README.md

 ### The hook offers the possibility to:

-- Choose an element receiving the initial focus
+- Choose an element receiving the initial focus within the trap
 - Prevent clicks on elements outside of the trap
 - Bind different behaviours to the `Esc` key
 - Choose an element receiving the focus after the trap breaks